New York Life Investments

 Investing involves risk, including possible loss of principal.

 Consider the Funds' investment objectives, risks, charges, and expenses carefully before investing.
-The prospectus, or summary prospectus, and the statement of additional information include this and other relevant information about the Funds and are available by calling (888) 474-7725 for IndexIQ ETFs and 800-624-6782 for MainStay Funds®.
+The prospectus and summary prospectus include this and other information about the Funds and are available by visiting the Prospectus.
 Read the prospectus carefully before investing.

 The strategies discussed are strictly for illustrative and educational purposes and are not a recommendation, offer or solicitation to buy or sell any securities or to adopt any investment strategy.
 There is no guarantee that any strategies discussed will be effective.